VitalinaKuzmenko/Limited-Edition-Bricks-Hub/README.md

 - **Checkout Page**: See all your chosen items before finalizing your order.
 - **User Reviews**: Share your thoughts and rate products to assist fellow shoppers.

+Please note that some features are in progress, while others are planned for future updates.

 ## 🚀 Deployed Website